hq0709/hq0709.github.io/_pages/includes/intro.md

-I am a first-year ECE PhD student at University of Georgia, supervised by [Prof. Tianming Liu](https://cobweb.cs.uga.edu/~tliu/).
+I am a first-year ECE PhD student at University of Georgia, supervised by Distinguished Research Professor [Tianming Liu](https://cobweb.cs.uga.edu/~tliu/).

 I am now working on Multi-modal Large Language Models, Medical Image Analysis.
 If you are seeking any form of **academic cooperation**, please feel free to email me at [hanqi.jiang@uga.edu](hj67104@uga.edu).